stencilproject/Stencil/docs/custom-template-tags-and-filters.rst

 You can build your own custom filters and tags and pass them down while rendering your template.
-Any custom filters or tags must be registered with a namespace which contains all filters and tags available to the template.
+Any custom filters or tags must be registered with a extension which contains all filters and tags available to the template.

 .. code-block:: swift

-    let namespace = Namespace()
+    let ext = Extension()
-    // Register your filters and tags with the namespace
+    // Register your filters and tags with the extension

-    let environment = Environment(namespace: namespace)
+    let environment = Environment(extensions: [ext])
     try environment.renderTemplate(name: "example.html")

 Custom Filters